Conservation vs Preservation: Understanding the Difference from the Perspective of a Hunter

 Understanding Conservation

-The concept of conservation has been present since ancient times, and even though it has evolved into a separate branch of science, the goal remains essentially the same, that is the sustainable and wise use and management of natural resources while also protecting resources for future generations.
+The concept of conservation has been present since ancient times, and even though it has evolved into a separate branch of science, the goal remains essentially the same: the sustainable and wise use and management of natural resources while also protecting resources for future generations.

 What does conservation emphasize